KusionStack/kusionstack.io/docs/reference/cli/kcl/test.md

 ## Batch Test

 + `kcl-test path` Execute the test of the specified directory.
-It can be omitted if execute the current directory
+It can be omitted if it's the same directory that the command is executed
 + `kcl-test -run=regexp` Execute the test which matches patterns
 + `kcl-test ./...` Execute unit tests recursively